PHYS3888/Tutorial_DynamicalSystems/README.md

 addpath(fullfile(pwd,'models'))
 ```

-Then move your Matlab directory back to the directory containing the material for this tutorial (all tutorials assume that you will run all code from within the tutorial directory).
+Then move your Matlab directory back to the directory containing the material for this tutorial (all tutorials assume that code will be run from the tutorial directory).

-Now we're ready to get started.
+:sweat_smile: Now we're ready to get started.

 ## Part 1: The Linear Ordinary Differential Equation (ODE)